noah978/AltStore-Docs/sources.md

 **versionDescription** _\(optional\)_

-Use this to tell the user what new features you introduced or what bugs you squashed.
+Use this to tell the user what new features you introduced or what bugs you squashed with the latest version.

 **downloadURL**

 This should point directly to wherever your IPA is hosted.

+If you are planning on releasing your app in the future, this property is still required but it doesn't have to actually point to a valid file.

 **localizedDescription**

 This is where you can include every feature and detail about your app.
-The user will see the first 5 lines of text then can click "More" to expand to the full section.
+The user will see the first 5 lines of text then they can click "More" to expand to the full section.
 So you should think of the first couple sentences as a quick pitch for your app.

 **iconURL**